-Have you heard about Chanakya?
+Have you heard about Chanakya and Chanakya quotes?
 He is the one of the most popular persons in the Indian Continent.
 Chanakya was a philosopher, jurist, teacher and economist who was also popular with name Kautilya and Vishnugupta.

 As a royal adviser of Chandragupta Maurya, He has a great influence in the every sectors of the Maurya Empire.
 Till today, he is very well known person for quotes and Chanakya Niti(Rules).
 Learn more about Chanakya from Wikipedia.

 In this post, we are giving you the top quotes of this legend.
 You can learn more Quotes....

 Even if a snake is not poisonous, it should pretend to be venomous.

 Books are as useful to a stupid person as a mirror is useful to a blind person.

 The biggest guru-mantra is: never share your secrets with anybody.
 It will destroy you.

 A person should not be too honest.
 Straight trees are cut first and honest people are screwed first.

 The one excellent thing that can be learned from a lion is that whatever a man intends doing should be done by him with a whole-hearted and strenuous effort.